sunkay/sunkay.github.io/_posts/2015-09-7-react-codeship-CD.markdown

 date:   2015-09-07 8:45:00
 categories: meteor, codeship, react, webhooks
 ---
-Continuous Integration and Continuous deployment once setup allows us to focus on writing software instead of worrying about all the tasks for deployment everytime we need to release.
+Continuous Integration and Continuous deployment, once it is setup allows us to focus on writing software instead of worrying about all the tasks for deployment everytime we need to release.
 It also helps in deploying code continuosly into production and also should be able to provide tooling and mechanisms to revert back builds auto-magically.

 I have been looking for modern tooling and mechanisms which will allow CI/CD.